kumahq/kuma/UPGRADE.md

     `kuma-dp` invocation has changed and now [allows](https://kuma.io/docs/1.0.1/documentation/dps-and-data-model/#dataplane-entity) for a more flexible usage leveraging automated, template based Dataplane resource creation, customizable data-plane token boundaries and additional CA ceritficate validation for the Kuma Control plane boostrap server.
     Kuma Control Plane exposed ports are reduced, please revise the [documentation](https://kuma.io/docs/1.0.0/documentation/networking/#kuma-cp-ports) for detailed list.

+  * Traffic route format

+     The format of the [TrafficRoute](https://kuma.io/docs/1.0.0/policies/traffic-route) has changed.
+Please check the documentation and adapt your resources.

 ## Upgrade to `0.7.0`
 Support for `kuma.io/sidecar-injection` annotation.
 On Kubernetes change the namespace resources that host Kuma mesh services with the aforementioned annotation and delete the label.